hawonp/baby_rijndael/README.md

 4. Install packages from requirements.txt

     `pip install -r requirements. txt`
-6. Run python script to encrypt/decrypt with Baby Rijndael
+6. Run python script with positional arguements to encrypt/decrypt with Baby Rijndael

     `python3 main.py`

+   a. run `python main.py -h` for more information

 ## Important
 - encryption/decryption is done on a file provided by the user.